HorusSoftwareUY/Maui.MaterialDesignControls/docs/Controls/horusstudio.maui.materialdesigncontrols.materialcard.md

 # MaterialCard

-A card  that display content and actions about a single subject, and follows Material Design Guidelines [](https://m3.material.io/components/cards/overview).
+A card  that display content and actions about a single subject, and follows Material Design Guidelines [See here](https://m3.material.io/components/cards/overview).

 Namespace: HorusStudio.Maui.MaterialDesignControls